Take A Walk in My Flip Flops:Travel Blog

 The OBX will always have a piece of my heart and I love sharing all my fun experiences and finds so you too will fall in love with the OBX!

-From wild horses, the birth of flight, fresh seafood and breathtaking beaches the the area surrounding the Oregon Inlet Campground doesn’t disappoint.
-Camping among the dunes and opening the windows to hear the ocean were a big perk of this campground and a highlight to this adventure for me.
-I would highly recommend a trip to the OBX!
+From wild horses, the birth of flight, fresh seafood, and breathtaking beaches the the area surrounding the Oregon Inlet Campground doesn’t disappoint.
+Camping among the dunes and opening the windows to hear the ocean were a big perk of this campground and a highlight of this adventure for me.
+Camping near the Outer Banks promises an unforgettable experience for outdoor enthusiasts and nature lovers alike.
+From lounging on pristine beaches, hiking through maritime forests, or simply soaking in the tranquility of this coastal paradise, each moment spent in this captivating environment is sure to leave a lasting impression.
+Plan your adventure today and discover the untamed beauty of camping on the Outer Banks’ shores.

 Thank you for reading!
 If you enjoyed my article please share/pin it and if you know someone planning a trip to the OBX please share my article with them too☺️